sjhatfield/sjhatfield.github.io/_posts/2020-08-17-Kaggle-melanoma-images.md

 This technique is to combat overfitting by stopping training if an increase in performance on the validation set is not found for a certain number of epochs in a row.
 I had this set to 3 for the local training and 5 for cloud training.
 This way a reduction in the learning rate can be tested, and then training halted if better performance is not experienced with the lower learning rate.

+### Test Time Augmentations

+It is common with computer vision tasks where augmentation is performed on training data to also perform the augmentation on the test data when making final predicitons.
+By feeding the same test image multiple times with different augmentations the predicitons can be averaged.
+The idea is that by doing this the error in the prediction is averaged and large errors which effect final accuracy are lowered.
+For local training I performed 3 test time augmentations, for the cloud training I performed 10.
+These take a long time so for a real-world application where predicitons need to be as fast as possible, they may not be practical.

 ## Model Assessment

 As with the tabular data, triple-stratified leak free k-fold cross validaiton will be used.
-Thanks again to Chris Deotte for creating the folds!
+Thanks again to [Chris Deotte](https://www.kaggle.com/cdeotte) for creating the folds!
 When I had more time and compute, I used 5-fold cross-validation but when I was low on time and compute I used 3-fold.
 When external data was used it was only added as training data.

 The metric used for validation is AUC-ROC as this is the metric to be assessed by Kaggle.